scottslowe/weblog/content/post/2020-11-30-assigning-node-labels-during-kubernetes-cluster-bootstrapping.md

 Join the worker node to the cluster using `kubeadm join --config kubeadm.yaml` (or whatever you named the file), and after it's joined the cluster you should again be able to use `kubectl get nodes --show-labels` to see the new node and its node labels.

+## Additional Information

+Keep in mind that, per [this page on the `kubelet` command line reference][link-7], assigning node labels is an alpha feature.
+Also, there some restrictions on what labels can and can't be assigned.
+For example, if you want to assign something in the `kubernetes.io` namespace, there are only certain labels that are permitted and the rest are restricted.
+You can't, for example, assign the `node-role.kubernetes.io` label (it's restricted).
+(Hat tip to both Duffie Cooley and Lubomir Ivanov for pointing out these restrictions.)

 I hope this information is helpful to folks.
 If you have any questions, you're welcome to contact [me on Twitter][link-6] or find me on [the Kubernetes Slack community][link-2].
 I'm happy to help if I'm able.

 [link-1]: https://kubernetes.io/